-- Don't log in to another person’s University accounts, such as GUMail and Access+.
+- Don’t log in to another person’s University accounts, such as Google Apps or MyAccess.
 Your friends and colleagues should never provide you with user names or passwords.

-- Report compromises to your University accounts immediately to the University Information Security Office and change the password immediately.
+- Report compromises to your University accounts immediately to the University Information Security Office.
+Change the password immediately.

-- Read the NetID Password Guidelines brochure for additional tips at http://security.georgetown.edu/awareness.
+- Read the Password security page for additional tips.

 - Antivirus and anti-spyware software with updated definitions

 - Patches and updates for your computer’s operating systems and desktop applications